Careers360 Logo

 xπ2,y=xπ2π2π2=0

-So function in new variable becomes,
+So, the function in the new variable becomes,

 limy0tan2(y+π2)y+π/2π/2